hallaji/sasser/readme.md

 # Sasser (Draft Version)

-A micro sass framework let you to write once, make both ltr and rtl directions instantly, paint your app or website as a brush and lighten the typography.
+A micro sass framework let you to write once, make both LTR and RTL directions instantly, paint your app or website as a brush and lighten the typography.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

  * Author — [Vahid Hallaji](http://hallaji.com) , <vahid@hallaji.com>
- * Copyright — (C) 2006-2014, Vahid Hallaji
  * License — The MIT License (MIT)
  * Stable Version — No release
- * Unstable Version — v0.1-dev
+ * Unstable Version — v1.0-dev

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -